Rank-preserving Multidimensional Mechanisms: an equivalence between identical-object and heterogeneous-object models: Introduction

 \section{Introduction}

-We prove an equivalence result between two models for selling multiple, indivisible objects to a buyer -- an identical objects model and a heterogeneous objects model.
+We study two models for selling multiple, indivisible objects to a buyer: a heterogeneous-objects model and an identical-objects model.
 The seller chooses an incentive compatible (IC) and individually rational (IR) mechanism with the goal of maximizing expected revenue.
-The buyer's type is multidimensional, a (marginal) value for each object.
-With identical objects, the buyer's value for $k$ objects is the sum of the marginal values for these objects.
-With heterogeneous objects, the buyer's value for a bundle of objects is also additive over the values of objects in the bundle.
+The buyer's type is multidimensional, a vector consisting of (marginal) values for each object.
+With heterogeneous objects, the buyer's value for a bundle of objects is the sum of the values of objects in the bundle.
+With identical objects, the buyer's value for $k$ units of the object is the sum of the marginal values of these units.
+The buyer's values are private information.
 The seller knows the distribution of buyer values.

-We show that any identical objects model with decreasing marginal values is equivalent to a heterogeneous objects model in the following sense. \begin{enumerate} \item[(1)] There is a one-to-one mapping between the set of IC and IR mechanisms in the identical objects model and the set of symmetric,\footnote{A mechanism is {\sl symmetric} if a permutation of the allocation probabilities (of objects) at a buyer type is equal to the allocation probabilities at the same permutation of the buyer type.} IC and IR mechanisms in the heterogeneous objects model.

-{\parindent -1.4 em If the distribution of buyer values in the heterogeneous objects model is exchangeable\footnote{A distribution is exchangeable if the density function is symmetric.} then:}

-\item[(2)] The expected revenue of an IC and IR mechanism in the identical objects model is equal to the expected revenue of its equivalent\footnote{Equivalent in the sense of the mapping in (1) above.} mechanism in the heterogeneous objects model. \item[(3)] The optimal revenues in the two models are equal.
+We show that any heterogeneous-objects model with decreasing marginal values is equivalent to an identical-objects model in the following sense.
+There is a bijective mapping between the set of symmetric,\footnote{A mechanism is {\sl symmetric} if a permutation of the allocation probabilities (of objects) at a buyer type is equal to the allocation probabilities at the same permutation of the buyer type.} IC and IR mechanisms in the heterogeneous-objects model and the set of IC and IR mechanisms in the identical-objects model.
+If the distribution of buyer values in the heterogeneous-objects model is exchangeable\footnote{A distribution is exchangeable if it is symmetric.} then (i) the expected revenue of a symmetric, IC and IR mechanism in the heterogeneous-objects model is equal to the expected revenue of its equivalent mechanism in the identical-objects model (when the distribution of buyer values is a projection of the distribution in the heterogeneous-objects model) and (ii)~in the heterogeneous-objects model, there exists an optimal mechanism that is symmetric.
+Hence, the optimal revenues in the two models are equal.